CSCI 312: Programming Language Design

 -

-- Homework assignments, done with your lab partner (both of you turn it in to your github repository by 11:59pm on the due date): 50% of grade
+- Homework assignments, done on your own and due in your github repository by 11:59pm on the due date: 50% of grade

 - Two one-hour exams, 15% each = 30% of grade